sempernow/refpages/REFs/Kubernetes.CKAD.md

 - `kubeadm`

 >Here are two methods of making a K8s cluster for this course.
 Both create a single-node cluster, but are mutually incompatible; only one such cluster can be running on the machine.
-We use Method 1 for the remainder of this course, so we can work from WSL2 (Ubuntu 20 LTS) commandline and use the K8s CLI tools installed there.
+We start the course using the K8s cluster feature of Docker Desktop (Method 1) and then switch to a (Linux) Minikube cluster (Method 2).
+In both cases, we work from WSL2 commandline and use the K8s CLI tools installed there.
+We used the Ubuntu 18.04 LTS distro with cluster of Method 1, and the AlmaLinux 8 distro with cluster of Method 2.

-## 1. Kubernetes Cluster by Docker Desktop
+## 1. K8s Cluster by Docker Desktop

-- Make a __K8s cluster @ WSL__ by enabling the Kubernetes feature in Settings GUI of Docker Desktop.
+Make a K8s cluster available @ WSL by enabling the Kubernetes feature in Settings GUI of Docker Desktop.

 ### Inspect cluster